crustio/crust-wiki/docs/memberNode.md

 ### 3.5 Config Hard Disks

+> Disk organization solution is not unitary.
+If there is a better solution, you can optimize it yourself.

 With Crust as a decentralized storage network, the configuration of your hard disks becomes quite important.
 The node storage capacity will be reported to the Crust Network as reserved space, and this will determine the stake limit of this node.

 Hard disk mounting requirements: